wcoates/DependencyService/README.md

   * Success - Status.RequestState is unchanged
   * Failure - Status.RequestState is updated to FAIL and error messages are appended to Status.RequestState.problems
 * SFS updates Jira Service Ticket based on Status.RequestState
-  * Update Jira Request Status - Close on SUCCESS / Failed in Automation on FAIL
+  * Update Jira Request Status - Update to "Closed" on SUCCESS/"Failed in Automation" on FAIL
   * Comment (internal only) Status.RequestState.problems on Jira Request

 #### Considerations